BlockchainCommons/lifehash.info/README.md

 ### _by [Wolf McNally](https://www.github.com/wolfmcnally) and [Christopher Allen](https://www.github.com/ChristopherA)_

 <a href="https://lifehash.info"><img src="https://raw.githubusercontent.com/BlockchainCommons/lifehash.info/shannona-lifehash-nexus/Nexus-Images/lifehash-info.png" align="right" width=400></a>
-This is a central repo for LifeHash, a method of visual hash visualization that creates beautiful, determinstic icons.
+This is a central repo for LifeHash, a method of visual hash visualization that creates beautiful, deterministic icons.
 <br><br>

-It also contains the data for our [lifehash.info](https://lifehash.info) demonstration site for LifeHash, which uses our reference C++ implementation of LifeHash compiled to [WebAssembly](https://webassembly.org/).
+It also contains the data for our [lifehash.info](https://lifehash.info) demonstration site for LifeHash, which uses our [reference C++ implementation of LifeHash](https://github.com/BlockchainCommons/bc-lifehash) compiled to [WebAssembly](https://webassembly.org/).
 The page itself can be accessed [here](http://lifehash.info).

 ## Overview

 LifeHash is a method of hash visualization based on Conway's Game of Life that creates beautiful icons that are deterministic, yet distinct and unique given the input data.

-The basic concept is to take a SHA256 hash of the input data (which can be any data including another hash) and then use the 256-bit digest as a 16x16 pixel "seed" for running the cellular automata known as [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
+The basic concept is to take a SHA-256 hash of the input data (which can be any data including another hash) and then use the 256-bit digest as a 16x16 pixel "seed" for running the cellular automata known as [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).

 After the pattern becomes stable (or begins repeating) the resulting history is used to compile a grayscale image of all the states from the first to last generation.
 Using Game of Life provides visual structure to the resulting image, even though it was seeded with entropy.